 Eclipse users, contributors, and the Eclipse Foundation are working together to create an eco-system for Long-Term Support of the Eclipse code.

 Within this eco-system, you will find companies or individuals that will service you.
 Choose a service provider that is best for you in the LTS Marketplace and the list of organizations providing the LTS infrastructure.

-The advantage over doing it yourself or working outside of the LTS eco-system is that your service provider (who should be a member of the LTS Working Group) is a subject matter expert and has access to existing issues.
+The advantage over doing it yourself or working outside of the LTS eco-system is that your service provider is a subject matter expert and has access to existing issues.
 The expert will provide you with reliable new builds, aggregated and tested on a Eclipse Long-Term Support infrastructure.